Week 5: Linking ideas

 Finally, you will look at ways to link ideas and information through linking words.
 In particular you will look at ways to add new information, compare and contrast ideas, and express cause and effect relationships.

 Some of the activities this week are based on Fred’s essay from Week 4.
-I suggest you download the file that’s been provided and print it out, as you may find it helpful to be able to highlight, underline or annotate portions of the text.
+I suggest you download the file [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] that’s been provided and print it out, as you may find it helpful to be able to highlight, underline or annotate portions of the text.